jgato/jgato/random_docs/rhacm_lifecycle_mamangement_operators.md

 ```

-TALM cannot manage Policies when we our `policy-templates` have `object-definitions` different than `ConfigurationPolicies`.
+TALM cannot manage Policies when our `policy-templates` have `object-definitions` different than `ConfigurationPolicies`.
 But, as we explained above, to use the new RHACM Governance API to manage operators, we have to use an `OperatorPolicy`.

 For just a quick demo, I have created a custom version of TALM, with very basic support of OperatorPolicies.
 You can find it [here](https://github.com/jgato/cluster-group-upgrades-operator/tree/try-operatorpolicy-support).